kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

    regular containers and restartable sidecars running).
 This execution-time gate is the kubelet's authority and is separate from the API-server RBAC gate on the object (see [Security Implications](#security-implications)).
-4. Pins the source instance by comparing the live Pod UID with `spec.sourcePodUID`.
+4. Pins the source instance by comparing the live Pod UID with `spec.sourcePod.uid`.
 If they differ the original instance was replaced; the kubelet fails the checkpoint with `Ready=False`, reason `SourcePodReplaced`, rather than checkpointing the new instance, and records the resolved UID in `status.sourcePodUID`.